thelfer/MFrontGallery/docs/papers/joss/paper.md

   implemented using `MFront` implementations
 - a set of high-quality `MFront` implementations.

-The remainder of the paper is organized as follows.
+This paper aims to describe the project and is organized as follows:

 Section \ref{sec:mfm:introduction:statement_of_need} discusses why a new approach to material knowledge management is needed in the context